-- Professor of Medicine (AIDS), Yale School of Medicine
+- Professor of Medicine (Infectious Diseases) and of Epidemiology (Microbial Diseases), Yale School of Medicine

 - Director, Clinical and Community Research, Yale University

 - Director, HIV in Prisons Program, Yale University